badBlackShark/shrkbot/README.md

 All commands are case-insensitive, but will be written in camelCase in the documentation so they’re easier to read.

 Required parameters will be written in `<>`, optional ones in `[]`.

+**IMPORTANT**: In its current state, shrkbot has some issues when joining a server without restarting.
+Please DM me (TrueBlackShark#6987) on Discord, if you'd like to use shrkbot!

 ## Features for users: